emartinez-dna/grafana-prototype/README.md

 # Getting Started #

-1. Open this solution in Visual Studio Code.
+1. Open this repository in Visual Studio Code.
 1. When prompted, reopen the workspace in a development container.
 1. Open a terminal.
 1. Run `start-solution`.